dcaiafa/lox/docs/lexer_reference.md

 ## Declarations

-Lexer declarations are contained in a lexer section which is signaled using the keyword `@lexer`.
+Lexer declarations are contained in a lexer section signaled by the `@lexer` keyword.

 ```lox
 @lexer